 While the fall is spent exploring Rome, the spring is spent leading groups of high school students around Rome, Florence, and Naples.
 The weeks leading up to each tour will be spent building a curriculum and a text packet with the teachers you will be working with.
 Here is a recent itinerary for a Naples-Rome tour that is fairly standard.

-Living Latin in Rome (High School)
+Living Latin in Rome and Living Greek in Greece (High School)

 Loci in Locis